Featuring Glenbrook Rose Garnet

-As breeders, we observe our puppies daily and over a period of time; we watch each puppy's behaviour and their reactions to new experiences, to other puppies in the litter and to new humans who visit our home.
+As a breeder, I observe my puppies daily and over a period of time; I watch each puppy's behaviour and their reactions to new experiences, to other puppies in the litter and to new humans who visit our home.
 Each new owner is invited to visit our home over the developmental 8 weeks period of the puppy's life and by doing so each puppy has met many humans before they go to their forever homes.
-Decisions on puppy allocation is also based on our observations and the information each family has provided.
+Decisions on puppy allocation is also based on my observations and the information each family has provided.
 Contrary to popular belief, there is so much more to picking a puppy than choosing the one that first comes to you or the one that you think is the prettiest or the right colour, the gender that you think you want.

 Choosing a puppy from the litter.

 If there is a large litter, new owners may be offered the opportunity to put forward their preferences, but in doing so each person will need to carefully consider what they ultimately want in an adult dog.
 When you select a puppy, you need to consider your lifestyle now and in the future.
 Choosing a puppy needs to align with your current and future plans.
 For example, you may perfer the calm and confident puppy knowing that you will have a young family in the future or maybe you want the active and lively puppy to keep up with your outdoor activities and interests or to fit in with your fcurrent active family.